ballesterosbr/consensys_devprogram_project/README.md

 2. You decide to register in a Service Provider with your Facebook account, such as Spotify.

 3. You decide for whatever reason to cancel your Facebook account, which is associated with one or more Service Providers.
-This will cause that you lose the access to those Service Providers.
+This will cause that you lose the access to your associated Service Providers.

 ### Example 2
 1. You have an account at an Identity Provider such as Google (GMail).

 2. You decide to register in a Service Provider with your Google account.

 3. You decide for whatever reason to cancel your Google account, which is associated with one or more Service Providers.
-This will cause that you lose the access to those Service Providers.
+This will cause that you lose the access to your associated Service Providers.

 Maybe we can think this is something totally normal and it's defined in the Legal Terms, but we are not here to discuss about that.

 ### Solution proposed and possible scenario

 A platform that allows you to create, edit or delete a Digital Identity.
-Always stored encrypted by the user with one or more passwords (this details are explained in the [avoiding_common_attacks.md](https://github.com/ballesterosbr/consensys_devprogram_project/blob/master/avoiding_common_attacks.md) file).
+Always encrypted by the user with one or more passwords (this details are explained in the [avoiding_common_attacks.md](https://github.com/ballesterosbr/consensys_devprogram_project/blob/master/avoiding_common_attacks.md) file).

 In this project, is proposed that you can change any attribute of your Identity without losing the access with a Service Provider.